ThomasJScott3/Homework1/README.md

 -Stash is part of a key sector in the FinTech space.
 It spans both retail investing as well as the burgeoning field of robo advisors.
 Robo advisors have emerged over the last decade as a key bridge between new investors and the brokerage space.
 The use of robo advisors does pose some regulatory questions, however, these are dwarfed by the potential benefits to consumers.
-Robo advisors allow brokers the ability to gather crucial information from retail investors regarding
+Robo advisors allow brokers the ability to gather crucial information from retail investors regarding their background as well as their potential retirement age.
+-Stash is also in the retail investing space.
+Like RobinHood and other commission-free brokerage apps, it allows users to buy and sell securities without paying a portion of the sale to the platform.
+In this way, Stash is different from investment platforms such as E-Trade and Charles Schwab.

 * What have been the major trends and innovations of this domain over the last 5-10 years?

 -Mobile technology has been crucial to the growth of this domain over the past decade.

 * What are the other major companies in this domain?